juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting.md

 If you are not able to troubleshoot, seek help from the JuiceFS community or the Juicedata team.
 You should collect some information so others can further diagnose.

-Use the [diagnostic script](#csi-doctor) to collect related information, assuming the application pod being `my-app-pod`, in namespace `default`, run:
+Use the [diagnostic script](#csi-doctor) to collect related information, assuming the application Pod being `my-app-pod`, in namespace `default`, run:

 ```shell
 $ ./csi-doctor.sh collect my-app-pod -n default